DanteDT/pmd/README.md

 Why is this hard to get right for devices and apps?
 I don't know.
 People get [hard stuff right](https://home.cern/news/news/accelerators/hie-isolde-10-years-10-highlights) all the time.

 ### Contribute
-Suggestions welcome to improve the annotated Moby-Dick epub experience.
-Something not work on your reader?
+Suggestions are welcome to improve the annotated Moby-Dick reading experience.
+Something not work on your e-reader?
 Please report it.

 To customize your own edition, consider the [config.yaml](config.yaml) setting `debugging: True` to focus a debugging session.
+The setting `epub_ref: "foot"` produces the Footnote editions; `epub_ref: "link"` produces the hyperlink edition.

 With respect and gratitude for Herman and Margaret. ❤️